Quaboag Regional Middle High School: Overview

 Quaboag Regional Middle/High School is located in the town of Warren.
-Currently, there are approximately 571 students in grades 7 through 12.
+Currently, there are approximately 530 students in grades 7 through 12.
 The school colors are maroon and white and the school mascot is a cougar.

 History

 The Quaboag Regional School District was established in 1966 between the communities of Warren and West Brookfield as a grade 7-12 district and was later expanded in 1988 into a unified PK-12 district.
 Prior to 1966, all students from Warren and West Brookfield attended Warren High School, except for 3 years (1966, 1967 & 1968) that some students were bused to Minnechaug Regional High School in Wilbraham, MA.

-Recently, in a study to find America's best high schools, U.S. News evaluated schools across 49 states plus the District of Columbia and awarded schools gold, silver, and bronze medals based on state proficiency standards, how well they prepare students for college, and other factors.
+In a study to find America's best high schools, U.S. News evaluated schools across 49 states plus the District of Columbia and awarded schools gold, silver, and bronze medals based on state proficiency standards, how well they prepare students for college, and other factors.
 Quaboag was awarded a silver medal, ranked 58th in Massachusetts, and ranked 1,649th nationally in the study, which evaluated more than 22,000 schools.

 Athletics

 Quaboag competes in the Southern Worcester County League (West).
-Quaboag has varsity teams in the following sports: Baseball, Basketball, Cheerleading, Cross Country, Golf, Indoor Track, Field Hockey, Football, Soccer, Track & Field, and Tennis.
+Quaboag has varsity teams in the following sports: Baseball, Softball, Basketball, Cheerleading, Cross Country, Golf, Indoor Track, Field Hockey, Football, Soccer, Track & Field, and Tennis.
 Quaboag has captured a total of seven state titles, four (1985, 1986, 2004, & 2006) in girls' basketball and three (1995, 1998, & 2007) in field hockey, respectively.